CivIF/civif.github.io/docs/constitution/index.md

     1. For each additional 3 active primary citizens plus 1 for every current Senator, the State may send another Senator to the Imperial Senate.
     2. When the combined primary population of IF territories with non-state status and not holding any other special legal status reaches 3 or more, a territorial senator shall be elected by popular vote of the citizens of those eligible territories to represent the whole of non-state IF territories in the Imperial Senate.
     3. States can choose whichever method they wish to determine who they send to the Imperial Senate.
     4. States are required to re-select their senators within 72 hours of the end of Imperial elections.
+    5. States can only switch senators during the apportionment periods, or if a senator quits or resigns.
 13. The Senate may declare war by a two-thirds (⅔) vote, and assent from the Sovereign and Chancellor.
 14. Any amendments to the constitution require the support of two-thirds (⅔) of all members of the Imperial Senate, in addition to assent of the Chancellor and Sovereign.